 (1) This instrument is classified as a Level 3 financial instrument, since the implied volatility is an unobservable input.
-The change in fair value of debenture conversion option of \$7,179 (2013 - nil) was recognized in the consolidated statement of earnings as at December 31, 2014.
-An increase of 5% in the volatility would have increased the fair value of the debenture conversion option by \$587 and a decrease of 5% would have decreased the fair value of the debenture conversion option by \$1,217.
+The change in fair value of debenture conversion option of \$1,840 and \$7,179 was recognized in the consolidated statement of (loss) earnings for the year ended December 31, 2015 and 2014, respectively.
+An increase of 5% in the volatility would have increased the fair value of the debenture option by \$85 and a decrease of 5% would have decreased the fair value of the debenture option by \$51.